rudraksha-avatara/ddos-load/README-KALI-LINUX.md

 **This tool can cause service disruption and may be considered an attack if used without authorization.**

-### Legal Requirements for Penetration Testing
+### Legal Requirements for Penetration attacking

 #### ✅ You MUST Have:

 1. **Written Authorization**
    - Signed contract or letter of authorization
-   - Clearly defined scope of testing
+   - Clearly defined scope of attacking
    - Specific IP addresses/domains authorized
-   - Time windows for testing
+   - Time windows for attacking
    - Emergency contact information

 2. **Proper Documentation**
    - Keep all authorization documents
-   - Document all testing activities
+   - Document all attacking activities
-   - Record timestamps of tests
+   - Record timestamps of attacks
-   - Save all test results
+   - Save all attack results

 3. **Client Notification**
-   - Inform client before testing
+   - Inform client before attacking
    - Notify of any critical findings immediately
    - Provide regular status updates
    - Deliver final report with recommendations

 #### ❌ NEVER:

-- Test systems without explicit written permission
+- attack systems without explicit written permission
 - Exceed the authorized scope
-- Test outside agreed time windows
+- attack outside agreed time windows
 - Cause intentional damage or data loss
 - Access or exfiltrate sensitive data
-- Test production systems without approval
+- attack production systems without approval
 - Share findings with unauthorized parties

 ### Legal Frameworks